academe/sugarrestapi/README.md

 new projects, but also trying to learn new design patterns that are frequently used but new to me.
 If you spot a better way to do something here, just shout - feedback much appreciated.

+tl;dr: it's a bit tatty around the edges, but should be fully functional because I am using it in production, and should make working with a SugarCRM API *very* much easier than it otherwise would be, and perhaps even *enjoyable*.
+I'm trying to do things the right way, to make this library as portable as I can.

+Oh, and why would you want to use this library?
+To integrate a custom web application with a SugarCRM application, so you can expose what you like as a custom "portal".

 ## Loading with composer

 This, in your main composer.json will load the package into your project via composer: